johnedvard/Media-Buttons-LINE-Music/README.md

 # Media-Buttons-LINE-Music
 Media button support for LINE Music, https://music.line.me.

+Adds support for the media keys on your keyboard
+- :fast_forward:
+- :rewind:

-This is a script to manually click the previous track and next track buttons on LINE Msic's web page.
+This repo contains a script, index.js, to manually click the previous track and next track buttons on LINE Msic's web page.
 Remember to press the "Play" button in the web UI before using any of the media keys.
-This script will automatically run when you open https://music.line.me.
+The script will automatically run when you open https://music.line.me.

 # How to use